-Our day in Bangkok began with a visit to the Lumpini Park and there couldn’t be a better start for me!
-The sheer amount of activities people perform here is mesmerizing.
+Our day in Bangkok started off with a visit to the Lumpini Park and there couldn’t be a better start for me!
+The sheer amount of activities people perform is mesmerizing.
 From kids to elderlies, everybody has some or the other thing to join and enjoy their morning!
 The open gym did add hotness to the already hot weather!
+The place is photographers’ delight.

-The fruit markets are the best things for a healthy-eater.
+The fruit markets are the best things for someone who doesn’t want to spend their mornings with hangovers.
 That’s me!
-You can never get over with the generosity and humility of the vendors here.
-These are the places to experience the humane side of any country.
+You can never get over with the generosity and humility of the vendors there.
+These are the places to experience the real humane side of any country.
 And, Thailand scores much high on this.

 In Phuket, you can find many places to witness beautiful sunrises and sunsets, from shrines, beaches to hilltops.
 Get done with your clicking sessions and do witness the beautiful, live paintings-in-process with your eyes.
 I am going to have these as carvings in my mind for a long time.